rslifka/fate_of_all_fools/README.md

 # Installation and Configuration

 1. Install [TamperMonkey](https://tampermonkey.net/).
 It may work with other UserScript extensions though I haven't tried, and won't, but you're welcome to! ¯\\_(ツ)_/¯
-1. FOAF is hosted over on OpenUserJS; [one-click install](https://openuserjs.org/scripts/rslifka/FateOfAllFools_-_DIM_Customization) from there.

-At this point you're good to go!
-The only trouble that you'll be look at my weapon assessments and not your own :)
+1. FOAF is hosted over on OpenUserJS; [one-click install](https://openuserjs.org/scripts/rslifka/FateOfAllFools_-_DIM_Customization) from there. **At this point you're good to go!** The only trouble that you'll be look at my weapon assessments and not your own, which is sort of the whole point of this UserScript ;)

-# Customization

 1. Duplicate my [weapon assessments sheet](https://docs.google.com/spreadsheets/d/16BO3r1B5vuLtCnR06l_rtCl_WlWVDkg_9C9Gu-v-xi4/edit?usp=sharing) as a starting point.
 1. Ensure that your sheet is published to the web (`File` => `Publish to the Web...`) and that in publish settings you've selected `Entire Document`.
 1. For each tab, generate a TSV link by choosing `Tab-seperated values` and copying the link Google generates.
 1. Click on the TamperMonkey extension icon in your browser.
 1. Click on the FOAF script.
 1. Replace the three Google URLs with the three URLs to your Google Sheet (one for each weapon category).
+1. You're done!
+The script will automatically update from here on out.